darrenklein/git-to-json/README.md

-# Git-Node
+# Git-to-JSON
-> Get info on a project's most recent git commit
+> Read and write git commit info

-A simple module that will get your project's latest git commit info and write it to a JS module.
+Git-to-JSON is a simple NPM module designed to retrieve the info for your project's most recent git commit and write it to a file in JSON format.

+## Installation

+## Usage